-Included in the above General Fund appropriation is \$1,002,300 in fiscal year 2006-2007 and \$584,500 in fiscal year 2007-2008 for program operations at Pulaski, Warren, and Butler County Area Technology Centers.
-Included in the above Restricted Fund appropriation is \$600,000 in each fiscal year from the SEEK appropriation unit within the Department of Education for support of the on-going operational costs for Pulaski, Warren, and Butler County Area Technology Centers and state-operated technical programs at Hancock and Kenton County schools.
-Notwithstanding KRS 45.229, unexpended General Fund appropriations to the Career and Technical Education Accessibility Fund for fiscal year 2005-2006, not to exceed \$142,000, shall not lapse and shall carry forward to fiscal year 2006-2007 to be used for the purchase of welding, carpentry, and automotive equipment for new vocational programs at the Pulaski, Warren, and Butler County Area Technology Centers.
+Included in the above General Fund appropriation is \$1,645,100 in fiscal year 2007 and \$1,092,300 in fiscal year 2008 for new program operations at Pulaski, Warren, and Butler County Area Technology Centers and high need/high demand programs at Hancock and Kenton County schools.
+In addition, the above Restricted Fund appropriation includes \$600,000 in each fiscal year 2007 and 2008 transferred from the Department of Education's General Fund SEEK appropriation for support of the on-going operational costs for Pulaski, Warren, and Butler County Area Technology Centers and state-operated technical programs at Hancock and Kenton County schools.